fbpx

 After being shown at HIFF44, TALK TO ME was then screened earlier this month at the TRT World Citizen Humanitarian Film Festival in Istanbul, Turkey.
 It came in third place for the overall Best Film award.

-END OF SUMMER was shown as part of our Close Encounters showcase.
+END OF SUMMER was shown as part of our Close Encounters shorts program.

-Finally, three films from HIFF’s Coping For The Best showcase.
+Finally, three films from HIFF’s heavy-hitting Coping For The Best shorts program.

 While the short film is available as a video-on-demand on a European streaming platform (https://www.universcine.com/films/electra), you can preview it on YouTube as both a trailer and a BTS with the director’s commentary:

 A particular favorite of ours is GOOSE QUEST.
-Animator Clarisse Chua is originally from Singapore and is a student at California Institute of the Arts.
+Originally from Singapore, filmmaker Clarisse Chua is currently a story artist at Skydance Animation Studios.
 In what at first glance is a parody of 8-bit gaming, a naive country duck travels to the big city in hopes of reviving her dead pet hamster.
 And what looks to be a foreboding side trip turns into a spiritually poignant final sequence.

 You can see GOOSE QUEST here, courtesy of Viddsee:

-Lastly, two estranged mothers reunite to try to make sense of their daughters’ tragic deaths due to a school shooting in PLAY DATE.
+Lastly, two estranged mothers reunite to try to make sense of a daughters’ tragic death due to a school shooting in PLAY DATE.
 Co-directors and lead actors Laura Campbell and Amberlee Colson are excellent in this top-notch production that includes behind-the-scenes help from award winners Kenneth Lonergan and J. Smith-Cameron, recognized from their work on MANCHESTER BY THE SEA and SUCCESSION, respectively.

 “We have been floored by audience reactions to this film,” Campbell said.
 “People seek us out after screening to tell us their grief stories and let us know they feel seen.
 We really wanted to create a piece that wouldn’t distance people from this type of tragedy, and instead make them able to relate.
 If we can relate to one another’s pain, see and be seen by each other, we hope it will increase empathy for folks in this circumstance.”